Battle of Almansa: Aftermath

 Almansa has been described as "the single most important battle fought in Spain during the war".
 Berwick's tactics were admired by many, Frederick the Great later describing it as the most impressive battle of the century.
 Victory confirmed Philip's control of North-East Spain and Valencia, while by the end of 1707 the Allies were once again restricted to Catalonia and the Balearic Islands.

 In a letter written shortly after the battle, Jacques-Louis Comte de Noyelles, overall commander of Dutch troops in Spain based in Girona, notes the Franco-Spanish army quickly over-ran Valencia and besieged Xàtiva.
 When the town surrendered in June, much of it was destroyed and the name changed to 'San Felipe.'
 In memory of these events, a portrait of the monarch still hangs upside down in the local museum.
 The defeat and its consequences for the autonomy of Valencia and Catalonia gave rise to two modern proverbs; "De ponent, ni vent ni gent," ('From the west, neither wind nor people') and Quan el mal ve d'Almansa, a tots alcança, ('Bad news from Almansa reaches everybody').
+The L'Iber, Museum of Toy Soldiers in Valencia houses one of the most detailed miniature representations of the battle, a diorama of 9,000 figures made with Minifix and Essex models depicting a key moment of the engagement.
+It is the largest diorama in the museum's collection.